Things To Do In Vegas In July

 July is one of the most popular months to visit Las Vegas.
 With pool party season in full swing, oodles of big-name concerts and shows, and Fourth of July events happening this month, it’ll be hard to ignore the high energy and summertime vibes pumping throughout the entire city of Las Vegas.

-From watching July 4th fireworks on The Strip to catching Chris Tucker doing his comedy thing to marveling at the vocal ranges of Mariah Carey and Lady Gaga, we invite you to use this guide to discover all that the month of July brings to Las Vegas.
+From watching July 4th fireworks on The Strip to catching Lady Gaga’s Mayhem Ball at T-Mobile Arena to screaming your lungs out for the Backstreet Boys at Sphere, we invite you to use this guide to discover all that the month of July brings to Las Vegas.

 July Weather In Las Vegas